 - 1. Explain 3 main features of political democracy. - 2.
 Name any 3 countries that have the most stable democratic systems in the world.
 Why? - 3.
 How have democracies fallen short of people's expectations? - 4.
 How is dignity of women promoted in a democratic government? - 5.
 How has India dealt with caste inequalities? - 6.
 Why is democracy preferred as a better form of government than dictatorship? - 7.
 What are some of the essential features of a democracy? - 8.
 Democracies are accused of being inefficient and slow in taking decisions.
 Do you agree?
 Give reasons for your answer. - 9.
 Mention the factors that help in the economic growth of a country? - 10.
 What are the conditions under which democracies accommodate social diversities? - 11.
 To what extent are democracies successful in reducing economic disparities? - 12.
 List two merits and two demerits of democracy. - 13.
-Evaluate the outcome of democracy in terms of dignity and freedom of the citizens.
+Evaluate the outcome of democracy in terms of dignity and freedom of citizens. - 14.
+How is 'democratic government' a 'legitimate government'?
+Explain with examples.(2018) 5 Marks - 15.
+"Democracies lead to peaceful and harmonious life among citizens."
+Justify this statement(.2018) 5 marks - 16.
+Democracy stands much superior to any other form of government in promoting dignity and freedom of the individual."
+Justify this statement (2017).